Social determinants of mental disorders in Finland - a register-based study

 Regional and urban-rural variations in the prevalence of mental disorders

-In Finland, prevalence of schizophrenia is higher in the eastern and northern regions and co-occurs with the distribution of schizophrenia polygenic risk scores.
-Both genetic and environmental factors have been hypothesized to contribute to this variation.
-There are well-known differences in population health and genetics that follow a distinct east-west gradient.
+In Finland, the prevalence of schizophrenia has traditionally been higher in the eastern and northern regions, mirroring the distribution of schizophrenia polygenic risk scores.
+Both genetic and environmental factors have been suggested as contributors to this regional variation, which aligns with a well-established east–west gradient in population health and genetic structure.

 References